 Colorist Services

-Grading shaped by French cinema's visual artistry — at top-tier Paris post-prod houses.
+Grading shaped by the visual art of French cinema, at the best Paris post-prod houses.

-Here is how this works in practice.
-France is home to some of Europe's most respected post-prod facilities, including Mikros Image, Technicolor Paris, Digital District, and Mac Guff.
-French colorists bring an aesthetic sensibility shaped by the country's painterly tradition and cinema heritage, from the muted palettes of the Nouvelle Vague to the vivid visual worlds of modern French auteurs.
+France is home to some of Europe's most respected post-prod houses, including Mikros Image, Technicolor Paris, Digital District, and Mac Guff.
+French colorists bring an eye shaped by the country's painterly past and its film heritage.
+Their work runs from the muted palettes of the Nouvelle Vague to the vivid visual worlds of modern French auteurs.

-Here is the short of it.
-Our network connects you to colorists working at Paris's top grading suites and facilities across France.
-With the CNC supporting post-prod through many funding mechanisms and the TRIP rebates covering qualifying post work, France gives both creative excellence and financial advantages for color-critical projects.
+Our network links you to colorists at the top grading suites in Paris and houses across France.
+The CNC backs post-prod through many funding schemes, and the TRIP rebates cover qualifying post work.
+So France gives you both creative strength and money savings on color-critical projects.

 ACT 01